m-yasir/decision-trees/README.md

+# Decision Trees

-# The repository includes implementation of the following versions of decision trees:
+#### The repository includes implementation of the following versions of decision trees:

 - CART (Classification and regression trees)
 - ID3 (Iterative Dichotomiser 3) trees